 Among transit vehicles, buses and light rail had the highest rates of mechanical failure in 2000.
 Buses broke down an average of 28 times per 100,000 revenue vehicle-miles, while light-rail vehicles broke down 15 times per 100,000 revenue vehicle-miles.
 Light-rail vehicle breakdowns have changed the most since 1995.
 In that year, there were 32 mechanical failures per 100,000 revenue vehicle-miles.
-However, between 1995 and 2000, the number of light-rail authorities rose to 25, up from 22 in 1995 [1, 2].
+The rate of failure then dropped 56 percent to 14 per 100,000 revenue vehicle-miles by 1998.

 1. U.S. Department of Transportation, Federal Transit Administration, National Summaries and Trends (Washington, DC: Annual issues), also available at http://www.ntdprogram.com/, as of April 2003.